-8 ROLE OF JPSG
+8 ROLF OF JPSG

-The PSG - Core Group's terms of reference are set out in paragraph 2.1 of Appendix 1.
+The JPSG - Core Group's terms of reference are set out in paragraph 2.1 of Appendix 1.

-To obtain authority to begin a procurement process from the JPSG - Core Group (see Table in section 7) the Project Officer must first report to it on:
+Fable in section 7) the Project Officer must first report to it on:

-- the likely total cost of the project; - the amount and source of the money earmarked for it; - the length of the proposed arrangement; - the procedure to be adopted for achieving effective competition; - the proposed Tender timetable: - whether procurement jointly with another public body has been considered; - a summary of how Value for Money and any service improvement requirements will be achieved: - how what is being procured might improve the economic, social and environmental well-being of the Council's area; - how the proposed improvements in economic, social and environmental well-being might be secured; - whether consultation has been, or is proposed to be, undertaken on the potential improvements themselves or how they might be secured; - details as to whether TUPE is likely to apply (see section 9); and - the potential risk to the Council (if any) in undertaking the procurement.
+- the likely total cost of the project: - the amount and source of the money earmarked for it: - the procedure to be adopted for achieving effective competition; - whether procurement jointly with another public body has been considered:

+- whether precurement jointly with another public body has been considered; a summary of how Value for Money and any service improvement requirements will be achieved; how what is being procured might improve the economic, social and environmental well-being of the Council's area; how the proposed improvements in economic, social and environmental well-being might be secured; whether consultation has been, or is proposed to be, undertaken on the potential improvements themselves or how they might be secured; details as to whether TUPE is likely to apply (see section 9); and the potential risk to the Council (if any) in undertaking the procurement.

-After receiving the report of the Project Officer, the JPSG - Core Group will determine whether and, if so, on what basis the procurement can proceed.
+After receiving the report of the Project Officer, the IPSG - Core Group will determine